sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It also provides a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
 Some short-term recommendations are:

-- Define and focus on the preferred areas of adoption, consider OSS in every aspect of the IMIT ecosystem;
+> - IITB decides, defines and focuses on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+
-- Implement a process for the sharing and reuse of developed OSS efforts within the department, GoC and OSS Community; and
+> - IITB implements a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community
-- Establish an OSS Program Office to take on the responsibility and further define the process and reporting requirements.
+> - Establish an OSS Program Office [...] to take on the responsibility and further define the process and reporting requirements...

 ### ESDC Adopt, Buy and Build Strategy

 The [Adopt, Buy and Build Strategy](https://sara-sabr.github.io/ITStrategy/strategy-build-vs-buy.html) provides IITB with an overarching strategy in the application of the GC Mandatory Procedures for EA Assessments and the Mandatory Procedures on APIs.
-This provides direction on acquiring new IT Solutions and assessing enhancements to existing IT Solutions, by
+This provides direction on acquiring new IT Solutions and assessing enhancements to existing IT Solutions, with the outcomes of:

-- setting standards for IT Solutions and IT Products compliance with the ESDC OSS Management Framework when applicable; and
+> - IT Solutions and IT Products comply with the ESDC Open Source Software Management Framework when applicable
-- increasing the ratio of OSS solutions and products used in production compared to purchased or internally developed ones that are not shareable and reusable.
+> - Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones that are not shareable and reusable

 ### ESDC Target Solution Delivery Model